 Withdrawing Money from your Club Account

 - Students can choose to submit a receipt for reimbursement or they may request that a check be processed directly to the vendor.
 Payments made to individuals without receipts are not permitted.
 Please understand that reimbursements take time.
-See Patti in the business office to learn more about creating and maintaining a student activity account.

 Promoting Your Club